WSMYKM3/ProfolioWSM/APPLY_DATNIE_RULES_TO_OTHER_PROJECTS.md

-# Apply Datnie Project Rules to Other Projects
+# Project Details Apply Rules

 This guide explains how to apply the design rules and structure from the Datnie project detail page to other projects.